How New Brunswick Was Born

 At a point in the 1690s, the area became known as Prigmore’s Swamp, locally named after John Prigmore (or Pridmore) who lived along the banks.
 Our visionary pioneers settled and grew the area alongside a river that fostered trade and commerce, with a port that would soon be thriving with people, activity, taverns and inns.

 In the 1700s…

-When settler John Inian envisioned an expanding and useful transit system he purchased ferry rights on the river, and Prigmore’s Swamp became Inian’s Ferry.
-In 1724 it was renamed New Brunswick in honor of King George I, the Duke of Brunswick.
+When settler John Inian envisioned an expanding and useful transit system, he purchased ferry rights on the river, and around 1713, Prigmore’s Swamp became Inian’s Ferry.
+In 1724 the town was renamed New Brunswick in honor of King George I, the Duke of Brunswick.

 New Brunswick re-chartered in 1784, and reconstruction of the City began in the aftermath of the Revolution.
 The city government organized with a Mayor, a Recorder, and a Common Council.
 Committees were named to take care of the poor, to look after the city water wells and street lighting, and to report on drains and fire protection.

 In 1792, after a rivalry with Perth Amboy for the construction of a county court house, New Brunswick offered to contribute 300 pounds sterling toward a new building, and thus, New Brunswick became the County seat.

 Want to know what happens next?

 Check often in our History Corner to learn more fascinating and fun facts about our City’s history and growth, including …

 - New Brunswick’s role in the Revolutionary War